-The Fenians have recently purchased or leased, the residence owned by the celebrated patent medicine man, Moffat, in 17th street, New York, for the "head quarters" of the "Irish republic."
-It is a five-story brown house, ornamen ted, inside and out, in a most elaborate manner.
-Frescoes, carvings, paintings, sheilds, coat-of-arms, rosewood, ebony by the stupid advice of the teacher him- and black walnut, stained windows and On the first floor the "financial operafice and private room on the second floor.
+The Fenians have recently purchased r leased, the residence owned by the celebrated patent medicine man, Moffat, in 17th street, New York, for the "head quarters" of the "Irish republic."
+It is a five-story brown house, ornamented, inside and out, in a most elaborate manner.
+Frescoes, carvings, paintings, sheilds, coat-of-arms, rosewood, ebony by the stupid advice of the teacher him- and black walnut, stained windows and On the first floor the "financial operations" are carried on, where moneys are department of the republic conducted.
+St. Patrick, Smith O'Brien, and Colonel O'Mahoney.
+The president has his office and private room on the second floor.
 Another suite is allotted to the secretary of military board of examination and a secretary of matters civil are also to operate on this floor.
 The hall, offices, and committee rooms of the Brotherhood senate occupy the third floor.
-Here, probably, the uneasy consciences of our Canada neighbors, who are reaping thistles from the figs they Gen. Conner's campaign that they planted at St. Albans, imagine are planned and projected those fearful raids which keep the youthful Kanucks in arms all night, and make "pursy" bank directors curse Coursol and his decisions. ter season.
-This movement ac Whether they be right or not, we have no means of knowing, but it requires road. neither a clear conscience nor a very much the old women, of both sexes in Canada, may suffer, the "Irish republic" will probably flourish in spite of them.
+Here, probably, the uneasy consciences of our Canada neighbors, who are reaping thistles from the figs they Gen. Conner's campaign that they failplanted at St. Albans, imagine are planned and projected those fearful raids which keep the youthful Kanucks in arms all night, and make "pursy" bank the buffalo are plenty through the windirectors curse Coursol and his decisions.
+Whether they be right or not, we have for the present hostilities on the Platte no means of knowing, but it requires road. neither a clear conscience nor a very clear head to conclude that however Terrible Steamboat Disaster on the Mis-Canada, may suffer, the "Irish republic" -Pittsburg Post.

-Among that number was Thaddeus publican."
-Oh! we had thought it was. pupils will ever learn in the common N'T.-A shoddy exchange gives the foldeck passengers, mostly discharged lowing figures of the vote of 1861 and gro soldiers, were drowned.
-Thera What has been said of Reading, is al- 1865.
-Lincoln, 296,389; Hartranft, 237,so true of other branches.
+n'r.-A shoddy exchange gives the foldeck passengers, mostly discharged nelowing figures of the vote of 1864 and What has been said of Reading, is al- 1865.
+Lincoln, 296,389; Hartranft, 237,- passengers and crew were all saved. so true of other branches.
 There seems 816-Shoddy loss, 58,573.
-McClellan, The Niagara was valued at \$130,000, at to be a kind of mania for big books.
+McClellan, to be a kind of mania for big books.
 276,308; Davis, 215,292-Democratic was uninsured.
-Two hundred and Pupils begin the study of Mental A- loss, 61,016.
-Assuming these figures to ty tons of freight on the Post Boy w rithmetic with the advanced work in- be correct, they show that about sixty uninjured. stead of the primary.
+Two hundred and fif-Pupils begin the study of Mental A- loss, 61,016.
+Assuming these figures to take blood-money.
+We doubt not that ALL HAIL MINNESOTA!
+The Demo- rithmetic with the advanced work in- be correct, they show that about sixty uninjured.
+Mr. Smith was deceived in regard to crats have either carried this State, or stead of the primary.
 Dozens are study- thousand Democrats, who voted in 1864, ying Greenleaf's "National" who will neglected to vote in 1865.
 Is this not never comprehend half that is in his too bad?
-After gallantly keeping up the cars that the attorneys for the de- last accounts the Abolition candidate mar with the biggest book they can the most trying and villainous persecu- friend his intention to restore the property of the de- last accounts the Abolition candidate mar with the biggest book they can be used to be a second to be used to duped.
-It was proved on the trial of fence did not comprehend it.
-But for Governor led his Democratic comwhatever inducements operated to bring petitor only 265 votes!
-The "negro sufphy and Atlas-the largest and most combatting the pampered and gorged way with the secret detective service comprehensive work, probably, that hordes of Shoddy at every previous to say that in the trial and during his large majority.
-Last year Lincoln car- has ever been used as a text-book, in poll, thus to be beaten by our own inshot whilst in the act of trying to kill Reed stay in our midst, he deported himself, ried this State by about 10,000.
-Well this country.
-There should not be one action and apathy, when the field was Alabama with two hundred pare of them in the county.
-No one ever clear and victory within our grasp, is for citizens of that State. little less than ignominious.
-Just think No wonder the Abolitionists carried - It is time that we put a stop to these - what a different state of affairs would the State.
-It now turns out that 61,000 evils; and the present is probably the have been presented, had every Denio- Druggist said the other day, you have no ne some time ago, commenting with un- Democrats who voted last fall, did not most favorable time to do this, that we crat performed his duty and cast his advertise your Porous Plasters, for every on care should be taken that each pupil dwell upon this mortifying theme-Pa-
+After gallantly keeping up the cars that the attorneys for the de- last accounts the Abolition candidate mar with the biggest book they can the most trying and villainous persecu- friend his intention to restore the privof them in the county.
+No one ever clear and victory within our grasp, is little less than ignominious.
+Just think No wonder the Abolitionists carried Litis time that we put a stop to these What a different state of affairs would the State.
+It now turns out that 61,000 evils; and the present is probably the have been presented, had every Democrat performed his duty and east his advertise your Porous Plasters, for every one sold vote as in 1864.
+Forty thousand, at least would have been our majority!
+We can't care should be taken that each pupil dwell upon this mortifying theme-Patriot & Union.